28 Of The Best Stretching Routines In the Land

 It’s a great introduction to yoga, and is actually one of the stretching routines I was performing on a regular basis when I first started the long old process of rebuilding my broken body.

 Parkour has always been something that’s fascinated me.
 I love watching it and would love to get involved, but have yet to take that first step and actually go to a gym or meetup.

 The Tapp Bros have a load of great tutorials that I practice secretly on my own.
-They also have the above stretching routine, which is kinda like yoga meets kung fu meets parkour.
+They also have the above (and other) stretching routines, which is kinda like yoga meets kung fu meets parkour.
 Feels great.

 16. Get Ready to Lift Heavy S**t with Alan Thrall